Xilinx/Vitis_Libraries/hpc/docs/src/user_guide/L2/L2_test_cg.rst

 ==============================
 There are several pre-build L2 kernels and they can be tested individually.
-To launch the testing process, navigate to each testcase directory under **L2/tests/cgSolver/**, and enter the following command for software emulation, hardware emulation, or running on hardware.
+To launch the testing process, navigate to each testcase directory under **L2/tests/cgSolver/**, and enter the following command for hardware emulation, or running on hardware.

 .. code-block:: bash

-  make run TARGET=sw_emu/hw_emu/hw
+  make run TARGET=hw_emu/hw

 GEMV-based CG solver